 Welcome to “Life’s Rich Pageant,” a month-long celebration of dazzling, provocative, whimsical, bold and resonating stories.
 Come on!

-WE ARE THRILLED by the HUGE response to our launch party and reading at The Last Bookstore, Saturday, August 20, 7:30-9 p.m.!
-COME!
+WE WERE THRILLED by the HUGE response to our launch party and reading at The Last Bookstore.
+VIEW photos and WATCH videos of the event and readings and more here!

 An excerpt from Deanne Stillman’s epic MUSTANG, with excerpts from the just-released audio version, narrated by Anjelica Huston, John Densmore, Frances Fisher, Wendie Malick and Richard Portnow.

 “Early one mornin’ the sun was shinin’ /

 A first-look excerpt from Chris Morris’ candid memoir, “Together Through Life: A Personal Journey with the Music of Bob Dylan,” published on Dylan’s 75th birthday.

 “Southern California was the perfect place for show business to sink its shallow roots in the era of silent film.
 Of course, at the time they weren’t actually known as ‘silent films,’ since there was no other kind of film.
 They were instead called ‘no-talkies.’”

 After a traumatic adolescence and seeking shelter in a “safe” life that no longer fit, writer Bernadette Murphy found her way back to her true self through risk taking.
 In a riveting excerpt and Q&A, she describes crossing paths with her childhood idol character, The Fonz, in a surprising way.